grifhughes/GeneticWorld/README.md

 #GeneticWorld
-A learning exercise in Go.
+A learning exercise in Go, first ever exposure to it.
 Uses a genetic algorithm to evolve a random string into the user's input.

+reddit.com/r/dailyprogrammer challenge.

 ##Algorithm outline
 1. Generate random initial population